scacela/oci-datascience-setup-steps/README.md

 ```
 Allow any-user to manage data-science-family in compartment id COMPARTMENT_ID where all{any{request.principal.type=‘datasciencenotebooksession’, request.principal.type=‘datasciencejobrun’}, request.principal.compartment.id=‘COMPARTMENT_ID’}

-Allow service datascience to use virtual-network-family in compartment id
+Allow service datascience to use virtual-network-family in compartment id COMPARTMENT_ID
-Allow service FaaS to use virtual-network-family in compartment id
+Allow service FaaS to use virtual-network-family in compartment id COMPARTMENT_ID

 Allow any-user to use object-family in compartment id COMPARTMENT_ID where all{any{request.principal.type=‘datasciencenotebooksession’, request.principal.type=‘datasciencejobrun’}, request.principal.compartment.id=‘COMPARTMENT_ID’}